minetest/minetest/doc/lua_api.md

 Vectors provided by API functions will provide an instance of this class if not stated otherwise.
 Mods should adapt this for convenience reasons.

-## Special properties of the class
+## Special Properties of the Class

 Vectors can be indexed with numbers and allow method and operator syntax.